-Contracts for charter bus services

-105 ILCS 5/10-20.21a

-All contracts with an in-state company for providing charter bus services for the sole purpose of transporting students regularly enrolled in grade 12 or below to or from interscholastic athletic or interscholastic or school sponsored activities must contain the following clause:

-"All of the charter bus drivers who will be providing services under this contract have, or will have before any services are provided:

-- (1) submitted their fingerprints to the Illinois State Police in the form and manner prescribed by the Illinois State Police.
+Statutory Reference The Law Applicability Contracts for charter bus services 105 ILCS 5/10- 20.21a All contracts with an in-state company for providing charter bus services for the sole purpose of transporting students regularly enrolled in grade 12 or below to or from interscholastic athletic or interscholastic or school sponsored activities must contain the following clause: "All of the charter bus drivers who will be providing services under this contract have, or will have before any services are provided: (1) submitted their fingerprints to the Illinois State Police in the form and manner prescribed by the Illinois State Police.
 These fingerprints shall be checked against the fingerprint records now and hereafter filed in the Illinois State Police and Federal Bureau of Investigation criminal history records databases.
-The fingerprint check has resulted in a determination that they have not been convicted of committing any of the offenses set forth in subdivision (c-1)(4) of section 6-508 of the Illinois Vehicle Code; and - (2) demonstrated physical fitness to operate school buses by submitting the results of a medical examination, including tests for drug use, to a state regulatory agency."
+The fingerprint check has resulted in a determination that they have not been convicted of committing any of the offenses set forth in subdivision (c-1)(4) of section 6-508 of the Illinois Vehicle Code; and (2) demonstrated physical fitness to operate school buses by submitting the results of a medical examination, including tests for drug use, to a state regulatory agency."
 Contracts with an out-of-state company requires inclusion of the above clause or a clause that provides that not all of the charter bus drivers have met the requirements.
 This applies to any contract for the provision of charter bus services for the transportation of students in grade 12 or below to interscholastic athletic or school sponsored activities.

-I FINGERPRINT AND BIOMETRIC IDENTIFIER COLLECTION, CONT'D.
+FINGERPRINT AND BIOMETRIC IDENTIFIER COLLECTION, CONT'D.

-Biometric Information Privacy Act
+Statutory Reference The Law Applicability Biometric Information Privacy Act 740 ILCS 14/1 et seq.
 A private entity in possession of biometric identifiers, such as retina or iris scans, fingerprints, voiceprints, or scans of hand or face geometry, must develop a written policy available to the public establishing a retention schedule and guidelines for permanently destroying biometric identifiers and information when the initial purpose for collecting or obtaining such identifiers or information has been satisfied or within 3 years of the individual's last interaction with the entity, whichever occurs first.
 An entity may not collect, capture, purchase, receive, or obtain a person's biometric identifier or information unless it first informs the subject in writing that such identifier and information is being collected or stored, the specific purpose or length of term for which it will be collected, stored, and used, and receives a written release.
 An entity may also not sell, lease, trade or otherwise profit from a person's biometric information.
+An entity may not disclose biometric identifiers or information unless the individual consents to the disclosure, the disclosure completes a financial transaction requested and authorized by the individual, the disclosure is required by law or the disclosure is required by law or the disclosure is pursuant to a valid warrant or subpoena issued by a court.
+The entity must store, transmit, and protect the biometric identifiers and information from disclosure using a reasonable standard of care within the entity's industry and in the same manner or more protective than the entity stores, transmits, and protects other confidential and sensitive information.
 This law applies only to "private entities" defined as an individual, partnership, corporation, limited liability company, association, or other group, however organized, but specially excluding State and local government agencies, the courts of Illinois, and the clerks, judges, and justices thereof.

-I FINGERPRINT AND BIOMETRIC IDENTIFIER COLLECTION, CONT'D.
+FINGERPRINT AND BIOMETRIC IDENTIFIER COLLECTION, CONT'D.